IBM-Cloud/ansible-collection-ibm/docs/ibm_service_instance.rst

   service (True, str, None)
     (Required for new resource) The name of the service offering like speech_to_text, text_to_speech etc

-  parameters (False, dict, None)
-    Arbitrary parameters to pass along to the service broker.
-Must be a JSON object

   plan (True, str, None)